aggelito/cv/src/pages/index.md

 #### May 2022 - Present
 ### Lead DevOps Engineer @ StickerApp AB, Lomma, Sweden

-- Migrated main database to a new cloud provider with <1 hour downtime, ensuring seamless business operations
+- Migrated main database to a new cloud provider with less than one hour of downtime, avoiding significant revenue loss during the transition
 - Dockerized and migrated legacy monolith to a new hosting provider, enhancing scalability
 - Automated remote development server setup, cutting onboarding time by 50%
 - Built a high-performance Traefik middleware for authentication and authorization, enabling SSO across all services